GreenMeteor/humhub-modules-privacybox/README.md

 ## Description
 Forces users to accept/decline the Privacy Policy of your site

+# Notice: This module will be no longer worked on and will be merged with the Termsbox module in the future!

 ## Install
 - Extract archive and rename to `Privacybox`. ```Note: May not be required!```
 - Place folder in: yoursite.com/protected/modules